hmslima/sambahsacompletegrammar/sambahsa.md

 **Woidsient {woydsyEnt} –** *(they)* will know

-The conjugation of the verbs in the future is made in two forms:
+The conjugation of the verbs in the future is made in two ways:

 In the first one you use the verbal form in the 2^nd^ person singular plus the particle “ie” and the conjugations of present, look an example